OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/github.md

 Refer to document [Search Syntax in GitHub](https://help.github.com/en/github/searching-for-information-on-github/understanding-the-search-syntax) for more information on constructing search query.

-## <div id="GitHub_KnownBehavior">Known Behaviors</div>
+# Known Behaviors

 * API Rate Limitation in GitHub:
-  ** GitHub has limitation on API access per minute for a single user.
+  * GitHub has limitation on API access per minute for a single user.
 Due to this, {{SITENAME}} can access GitHub API within a limit.
 When the limit exceeds, the GitHub API stops responding for certain amount of time, and no API calls can be done by {{SITENAME}} during that time until GitHub resets the limit for that user.
-  ** For GitHub Cloud instance, the rate limit for Search API is 30 requests per minute, and other APIs have the rate limit of 5000 requests per hour whereas for GitHub on-premise instance, the rate limit is configurable.
+  * For GitHub Cloud instance, the rate limit for Search API is 30 requests per minute, and other APIs have the rate limit of 5000 requests per hour whereas for GitHub on-premise instance, the rate limit is configurable.
 For configuring rate limit on GitHub on-premise, refer to the document [Configuring Rate Limits](https://help.github.com/en/enterprise/2.20/admin/installation/configuring-rate-limits).
-  ** To address this issue, we have added wait time in entity synchronization.
+  * To address this issue, we have added wait time in entity synchronization.
 Thus, there might be some delay in synchronization.
 For more information on API rate limitations, refer to document [Rate Limits](https://developer.github.com/v3/#rate-limiting).
-  ** There are some measures that can be taken to experience less delay in synchronization.
+  * There are some measures that can be taken to experience less delay in synchronization.
-    *** We can configure multiple integrations for synchronizing multiple GitHub repositories with different set of GitHub users, so that rate limit has less impact on synchronization time.
+    * We can configure multiple integrations for synchronizing multiple GitHub repositories with different set of GitHub users, so that rate limit has less impact on synchronization time.
-    *** If you have an on-premise GitHub instance, then you can either have no rate limit for API or you can have a large API rate limit to experience less delay in synchronization.
+    * If you have an on-premise GitHub instance, then you can either have no rate limit for API or you can have a large API rate limit to experience less delay in synchronization.
 * Related Workitem Id(s) field behavior:
-  ** If multiple work item ids are found in commit message/title/description that satisfy the Regex provided in integration configuration, by default, the first one gets picked up in Related Workitem Id(s) and is sent forward for synchronization.
+  	* If multiple work item ids are found in commit message/title/description that satisfy the Regex provided in integration configuration, by default, the first one gets picked up in Related Workitem Id(s) and is sent forward for synchronization.
-  ** If any workitem id is not found, then it shows -1 in field Related Workitem Id(s).
+  	* If any workitem id is not found, then it shows -1 in field Related Workitem Id(s).
 * **State_reason** field behavior for **Issue** entity:
-  ** This field is dependant on **Status** field.
+  	* This field is dependant on **Status** field.
-    *** Reason: For closing status, we have two options in GitHub **Completed** & **Not_Planned**.
+   		 * Reason: For closing status, we have two options in GitHub **Completed** & **Not_Planned**.
 For opening an issue from close state, the reason will be **reopen**.
 Hence, State_reason field is mandatory, if we want to sync the states properly.
 Or else, the Status field will be synced with the default behaviour of GitHub.

-## Known Limitations
+# Known Limitations

-### Common
+## Common
 * For GitHub HTML fields:
-  ** Content less than 400 KB will only be synchronized.
+	  * Content less than 400 KB will only be synchronized.
 If the field content is greater than 400 KB, then the field value will not be transformed correctly by {{SITENAME}}.
-  ** Synchronization of inline document is not supported for HTML fields of GitHub.
+	  * Synchronization of inline document is not supported for HTML fields of GitHub.
-  ** For synchronization of inline image which refers to the checked-in files of a repository, {{SITENAME}} is using keyword "blob" for processing the URL of such images.
+	  * For synchronization of inline image which refers to the checked-in files of a repository, {{SITENAME}} is using keyword "blob" for processing the URL of such images.
 Thus, username and repositories with such inline images must not have "blob" keyword in their name.
 Otherwise, inline images which refer to the checked-in files in the repository won't be synchronized by {{SITENAME}}.
 In such cases, the source inline image URL will be written in the target system as it is.
-  ** Inline image synchronization for comments is not supported currently for GitHub as a target system due to API limitation.
+	  * Inline image synchronization for comments is not supported currently for GitHub as a target system due to API limitation.
 It will sync as a inline file.
-  ** Inline document synchronization for comments is not supported currently for GitHub as a target system due to API limitation.
+	  * Inline document synchronization for comments is not supported currently for GitHub as a target system due to API limitation.
 * GitHub doesn't give Updated By user information through API.
 Hence, this field won't be present in fields in mapping.

-### Commit
+## Commit
 * GitHub Commit information entity doesn't support any criteria-based polling.

-### Pull Request
+## Pull Request
 * For GitHub Pull Request, the current values for status field are Open and Closed.
-  ** Going forward, if GitHub introduces a new status, then user can use it with the help of advanced mapping.
+  * Going forward, if GitHub introduces a new status, then user can use it with the help of advanced mapping.
 * By default, user field synchronization in {{SITENAME}} works on user email added in both source and target end systems.
-  ** For Pull Requests, the user mapping in {{SITENAME}} will work on the email address of users.
+  * For Pull Requests, the user mapping in {{SITENAME}} will work on the email address of users.
 In case the user email for any user is not publicly available in GitHub, then the mapping will work on a username by default for that user.
 In such a case, the username of source user and target user must be the same, otherwise, there will be a failure in synchronization.
 This is because GitHub API provides an email address only when the user has made his/her email address publicly available.
 Thus, {{SITENAME}} can access the email of any user if it's visible as a public email.
-    *** In case the source username is not found in the target system and failure occurs, then one-to-one username mapping will be required.
-For more information, refer to section [User Mapping Configuration](#User_Mapping_Configuration).
+    * In case the source username is not found in the target system and failure occurs, then one-to-one username mapping will be required.
+For more information, refer to section [User Mapping Configuration](#user-mapping-configuration).
 * For Pull Requests, we can synchronize Commits entity as links.
 GitHub API gives the latest 250 commits in a Pull Requests.
 Thus, when links are configured for Pull Request integration, only the latest 250 commits will be in sync with the target system i.e. The 1st commit link will be removed in target system when 251st commit is added in source system and the target system will have links of commit 2 to 251.

-### Issue entity
+## Issue entity
 * Attachment synchronization is not supported.
 * Relationship synchronization is not supported because of API unavailability.
 * History based synchronization is not supported because of API unavailability.
 * Fields need to be given in JSON input at the system configuration level.
 Based on configurations, the fields will be loaded in the mapping.
-  ** Custom fields are not supported by GitHub, hence they will be not supported by {{SITENAME}}.
+  * Custom fields are not supported by GitHub, hence they will be not supported by {{SITENAME}}.
 * User Lookup based on **Email** is not supported due to API unavailability.
-For more information, refer to [User Mapping Configuration](#User_Mapping_Configuration) section.
+For more information, refer to [User Mapping Configuration](#user-mapping-configuration) section.

-### Entity Mention
+## Entity Mention
 **Github as Source**:
 * Any text in GitHub that follows the entity mention format will be treated as an entity mention, even if the entity does not exist in the target system.
 The GitHub API returns issue references as they appear, without distinguishing whether they have been auto-linked.
 This can result in non-existent issue numbers being treated as valid mentions, potentially leading to URLs in the target system that redirect to a 404 page on GitHub.